WhirligigGirl/Alternis-Kerbol-Rekerjiggered/README.md

 * Atmosphere: Colors have been modified to simulate the lighting from the warmer sun.
 * Sun: Shrunk to 7500 km and gravity increased so that the planets move at the right velocity.
 * General: Most orbits have at least some inclination and eccentricity now, as opposed to being perfect circles like the Kerbin system.
+* Science: Science configs have been made for all modified bodies.
+They do not overwrite the stock ones permanantly, but the stock ones will not appear while the mod is installed.

 **Known Problems**